 Hannah developed and executed education and conservation programs for a great white shark commercial cage diving company and marine conservation projects for local schools during her time in South Africa.
 After graduate school, she was the Outreach Manager for a global non-profit shark conservation organization, responsible for communicating science-based conservation messaging to the public and policy-makers while maintaining the grassroots awareness campaigns.
 She created shark and mobulid conservation materials online and print, planned events, managed fundraisers, as well as global volunteer recruitment and project development.

-She is also a PADI Dive Master and enjoys being in the water studying, photographing, and interacting with numerous species of sharks, including whale sharks in Mozambique, seven gill cow sharks and great whites of South Africa, and the coastal and pelagic species found in Florida, the Bahamas and Hawaii.
+She is also an SSI Assistant Instructor and enjoys being in the water studying, photographing, and interacting with numerous species of sharks, including whale sharks in Mozambique, seven-gill cow sharks and great whites of South Africa, and the coastal and pelagic species found in Florida, the Bahamas and Hawaii.